-I’m a filmmaker, theatermaker, graphic designer, photographer, and voice-over actor.
+I’m a jack of many trades: filmmaker, theatermaker, writer, graphic designer, photographer, and voice-over actor.

 I’m also a founding member of the multimedia storytelling collective The West.
 With them, I’ve made over two dozen sketches and short films, a radio play featured on a podcast produced by Bill Nye, and a critically-acclaimed award-winning webseries.

 I studied theater at UC San Diego and editing for film and television at Video Symphony, where I became certified in Avid Media Composer.
-I’m pretty well versed in the Adobe family of video and graphical software (currently adding InDesign and Illustrator to the mix).
+I’m pretty well versed in the Adobe CC suite, currently adding InDesign and Illustrator to the mix.